pxslip/db-studio/docs/getting-started/glossary.md

 ---
-description: A glossary of key Directus terminology.
+description: A glossary of key d9 terminology.
 readTime: 15 min read
 ---